-High Throughput Kinetic Screening for Antibody Therapeutics
+High Throughput Kinetic Screening for Optimum Therapeutics

 Determination of mAb binding kinetics (ka & kd) and affinity (KD) are essential to optimum therapeutic candidate selection.
 SPR is the gold standard in kinetic characterization of therapeutic mAbs, but other techniques are commonly used as a primary screening tool due to the low throughput, high sample requirements, and limited data analysis capability of current SPR instruments.